MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/user-groups.md

 > - There may be a short delay until imported user groups are available in filters.
 > - Only activities performed after importing a user group will be tagged as having been performed by a member of the user group.
 > - After the initial sync, groups are usually updated every hour.
 However, due to various factors there could be times where this might take several hours.
-> - When user groups are imported, only enabled or active users are included, which may result in a mismatch in the total user count when compared with the original application source.

 For more information on using the User group filters, see [Activities](activity-filters.md).